iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * Global variables are unacceptable. **Global constants are encouraged** e.g. GST used in several functions.
 * Code or email, no more than 80 spaces (keep easy to read).
 * Avoid magic numbers (numbers plugged into code).
 Use constexpr variables instead.
+* Avoid using the comma operator, except within for loops.
+* Avoid using operator== and operator!= to compare floating point values if there is any chance those values have been calculated.
+* Never need a if statement for evaluating bool.
+    * Don’t add unnecessary == or != to conditions.
+It makes them harder to read without offering any additional value.

+    ```cpp
+        // We don’t need the if-statement in isAllowedToTakeFunRide().
+The expression height > 140.0 evaluates to a bool, which can be directly returned.

+        bool isAllowedToTakeFunRide()
+        {
+        std::cout << "How tall are you? (cm)\n";

+        double height{};
+        std::cin >> height;

+        return (height > 140.0);
+        }

+        // You never need an if-statement of the form:

+        if (condition)
+        return true;
+        else
+        return false;

+        // This can be replaced by the single statement return condition.

+        Many new programmers will write statements like this one:

+        if (b1 == true) ...
+        This is redundant, as the == true doesn’t actually add any value to the condition.
+Instead, we should write:

+        if (b1) ...
+        Similarly, the following:

+        if (b1 == false) ...
+        is better written as:

+        if (!b1) ...

+    ```

 <br>